 Once each quarter (April 1-May 31, June 1-July 31, August 1-September 30, October 1-November 30) a sample and visual assessment must be collected and performed at each outfall.
-The visual assessment will be conducted by a qualified member of the Stormwater PPT (DEP, EPC-CP Technical Lead or designee).
+The visual assessment will be conducted by a qualified member of the Stormwater PPT (Deployed Environmental Professional or EPC-CP Technical Lead).
 The visual assessment must be: